Jump to content

 Entry requirements

-Minimum entrance requirement is an Upper Second Class Honours (2.1) or equivalent in a related subject, though acceptance of any candidate is at the discretion of the supervisor.
+Minimum entrance requirement is an Upper Second Class Honours (2.1) or equivalent in Sport and Exercise Science or related subjects, though acceptance of any candidate is at the discretion of the supervisor.

 All applicants are considered on an individual basis and additional qualifications, professional qualifications and relevant experience may also be taken into account when considering applications.